 Pots and Traps - Whelks

 Plastic drums with a netting entrance set on the seabed for targeting whelks.
-There tends to be one or two static gear vessels pursuing this fishery in each port around the UK nowadays.
+Today, there tends to be one or two static gear vessels pursuing this fishery in each port around the UK.

 Main target species (UK)